mraible/mongock-docs/site/features/features-events.md

 ## Get started

-Each runner's page provides you the information you need to use the events accordinly to runner's approach.
+Each runner's page provides you the information you need to use the events accordingly to runner's approach.